OutSystems/docs-product/src/develop/logic/emails-reactive/managing.md

 You can create email templates and share them with other developers in the OutSystems environment.
 The templates ensure consistent look and feel of the emails, and speed up development.

+**Install email templates from Forge**

+You can get email templates from Forge.
+Go to [OutSystems Email Templates](https://www.outsystems.com/forge/component-overview/11507/outsystems-email-templates) and install the component.
+Then, to create a new email, select a template.

+**Create your templates**

-Follow the instructions for [creating screen templates](../ui/../../ui/screen-templates-create/intro.md).
+You can also create your email templates by following the instructions for [creating screen templates](../ui/../../ui/screen-templates-create/intro.md).
 The process and user experience for creating email templates is similar to creating screen templates.
 Due to the intended use, email templates, just like emails, don't support logic or non-email themes.

 You can post questions about using email templates [with the **technical preview** tag](https://www.outsystems.com/forums/tag/6875/technical-preview/) in Forums, so the OutSystems developers and community can provide support.